Pogr-io/pogr_log_rs/README.md

 While the SDK prioritizes a fire-and-forget approach for simplicity, it's designed to gracefully handle transmission errors.
 You can extend the SDK to implement custom error handling or retry mechanisms based on your needs.

-### Conclusion

-The POGR Log SDK offers a flexible and powerful logging solution for Rust applications, with extensive configuration options to meet the needs of any project.
-By leveraging these configurations, you can ensure that your logging strategy is optimized for both development and production environments, providing clear insights into your application's behavior and performance.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.